jico/baligod.com/_posts/2011-08-24-genie-salon.md

 ---

 The Genie Salon and Spa is a full service salon located in Brigantine, NJ.
 Their website provides business details in a contemporary setting, while maintaining some modern features.
 The single page site relies on Javascript/jQuery and a touch of CSS3 to create smooth background and section transitions.
 Their Services and Team sections feature tiered-column layouts for easy navigation.

-The website sports a semi-fluid layout and is semi-degradable for browsers lacking Javascript.